biotz/academy/docs/Tutorials/Step 3 - Creating a Schema.md

 </div>

 At this point, you have finished defining the schema you will use in this tutorial.
 It is now time to give it a name and finally create it.
 On the top of the screen, before the schema definition, you will have an input to write the name of the schema.
 Name it **My test schema** and click on **Create** down below.
 Once you have done that, you will have a schema on your list for the Message Type **My test message type**.
 Now you have all the basic ingredients that define your data ingestion flow.
-In the next step you will <a href="http://localhost:3000/docs/Tutorials/Step%204%20-%20Creating%20%20a%20device/" target="_self">create a device</a>.
+In the next step you will <a href="./Step 4 - Creating  a device" target="_self">create a device</a>.

 ‍